2025 Belgian Super Cup

 The 2025 Belgian Super Cup, also known as the Volkswagen Supercup for sponsorship reasons, was a football match that took place on 20 July 2025 between champions of the 2024–25 Belgian Pro League, Union Saint-Gilloise, and Club Brugge, winners of the 2024–25 Belgian Cup.
-The match was a repeat of the previous edition, with now Union SG hosting instead of Club Brugge.
+The match was a repeat of the previous edition, now with Union SG hosting instead of Club Brugge.
 As in 2024, the visiting team came out as winners.